SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 We check for the tag managment of the resources newly deployed and verify that a tag with the user ID is present

+# Note: If you want to implement the function in different regions, repeat steps 3 to 7